Lyme Science Blog

 Can Lyme disease cause ADHD-like symptoms in children?

-How can doctors tell the difference between ADHD and Lyme disease?
+How can doctors tell the difference?

 Should children with ADHD be tested for Lyme disease?